AjayYadav2903/iOS_Round2_CovidInfo/README.md

 2 - Chart -> Implemented HighChart Library for show the case recoverd, confirmed, deaths.(we can use more chart like PIchart, Barcharts etc)

 3 - Configration -> Xcode 12.2, Swift 5, iOS 13+

+4 - Added offline storage -> Save the items visited by the user to a local database and should be shown in Home Screen every time the user visits the App.